Point Harbor in Currituck County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: War, US Civil • Waterways & Vessels.
 In addition, it is included in the North Carolina Civil War Trails series list.
 A significant historical month for this entry is February 1862.

 Location.
-36° 5.639′ N, 75° 47.854′ W. Marker is in Point Harbor, North Carolina, in Currituck County.
-Marker can be reached from Kitty Hawk, half a mile east of Caratoke Highway (U.S. 158), in the median.
+Marker has been permanently removed.
+It was located near 36° 5.639′ N, 75° 47.854′ W. Marker was in Point Harbor, North Carolina, in Currituck County.
+It could be reached from Kitty Hawk half a mile east of Caratoke Highway (U.S. 158), in the median.
 Located in Sound Park.
 Touch for map.
-Marker is in this post office area: Point Harbor NC 27964, United States of America.
-Touch for directions.
+Marker was in this post office area: Point Harbor NC 27964, United States of America.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Take a Boy Fishing in North Carolina (approx. 4.6 miles away); Monument to a Century of Flight (approx. 4.6 miles away); Powder Ridge Club (approx. 5.7 miles away); Wright Brothers' Memorial (approx. 5.8 miles away); Field Research Facility (approx. 6.4 miles away); Kill Devil Hills Fire Rescue Memorial (approx. 8.3 miles away); Thomas J. Jarvis (approx. 8.6 miles away); The First Successful Flight of an Airplane (approx. 8.8 miles away).
+At least 8 other markers are within 9 miles of this location, measured as the crow flies: Take a Boy Fishing in North Carolina (approx. 4.6 miles away); Monument to a Century of Flight (approx. 4.6 miles away); Powder Ridge Club (approx. 5.7 miles away); Wright Brothers' Memorial (approx. 5.8 miles away); Field Research Facility (approx. 6.4 miles away); Kill Devil Hills Fire Rescue Memorial (approx. 8.3 miles away); Thomas J. Jarvis (approx. 8.6 miles away); Colington Island (approx. 8.7 miles away).

 More about this marker.
 On the left is an image with the caption, "The small vessels in this lithograph are similar to CSA Currituck Courtesy Tryon Palace